Greyhound Care & Standards

 Breeding Female Registration

-GAR 127 (6): A bitch shall not be used for breeding purposes unless registered as a ‘breeding female’.
+GAR 56 (6): A female greyhound shall not be used for breeding purposes unless registered with a Controlling Body as a breeding female.

 To be eligible for registration as a Breeding Female, your greyhound must: